4z0t/Oxygen/README.md

 And **Objective Manager** will automatically assemble all data for primary, secondary and bonus objectives to be then displayed in UI.

+## Cinematics

+ TODO

+## Players

+TODO

 ## Base Managers and Platoons

+AIs must have something to control to offend player during objective.
+This can be reached with **Base Managers** that produce units groups.

+TODO

+## Game and Expanding map

+ TODO

+## Triggers

+TODO

+## ...